lukasroegner/homebridge-nuki/README.md

 **unlatchLock**: If set to true, a second lock switch is exposed for unlatching the smart lock. (only for SmartLock)

 **unlatchLockPreventUnlatchIfLocked**: If set to true, the second lock (**unlatchLock** has to be true) can only operate if the SmartLock is unlocked. (only for SmartLock)

+**leaveOpen** (optional): If set to true, the opener don't lock the accessory in HomeKit automatically after it has been set to "unlock".
+Use this parameter only if you want to set the "lock" state by an automation.  (only for Opener)

 **defaultLockName** (optional): Lets you customize the name of the lock mechanism.
 Useful for the Alexa plugin, which does not detect changes of service names in HomeKit.
 Defaults to `Lock`. (only for SmartLock)